n3d1117/plex-to-iina/README.md

 cd plex-to-iina/
 open plex-to-iina.xcodeproj
 ```

+* Optional: If you're using your own domain on your Plex server, please add that into `plex-to-iina/plex-to-iina Extension/Info.plist` and `NSExtension -> SFSafariWebsiteAccess -> AllowedDomains` section before building the project.
 * Build and run the `plex-to-iina` scheme!

 **NOTE**: If you’re not part of the Apple Development Program, the extension might not show up in Safari Extensions preferences.
 To show it, you need to enable `Allow Unsigned Extensions` from the `Develop` menu.